azeemsln/azeemsln/README.md

   - 🔭 *I’m currently working on*  React to build scalable and robust web applications.<br>

-- 🌱 *I’m currently learning* advanced  front features end framework.
+- 🌱 *I’m currently learning* advanced  front end features and framework.

 - 👯 *I’m looking to collaborate on* MERN stack projects, particularly in building RESTful APIs,  or any full-stack solutions.